44 X 20: Pickler, Pickled…

 The other instructional, outdoor court facility I have utilized is located at the Dorchester Community Park, about a 35-minute drive from home.
 At one time, one of three outdoor tennis courts, the westernmost court was seconded to create 2 PB courts.
 These courts are back-to-back with a chain-link fence separating and surrounding the courts:

 They have been reasonably well kempt, although a surface crack on the side of one court is becoming an issue.
 What makes the Dorchester courts so appealing is that on the western side there is a huge grove or double row of very tall evergreen trees running the length of the two courts.
 Wind is the enemy of outdoor pickleball play or practice because the plastic PB ball is so light, it is dramatically impacted by any noticeable wind.
-On these courts, the prevailing westerly wind is, for the most part, blocked by the trees.
+In my view, windy conditions are the same for all players; we switch ends every game so wind is just another challenge, I believe.
+On these Dorchester courts, the prevailing westerly wind is, for the most part, blocked by the trees.
 This is the court-of-choice for outdoor lessons from one of the best teachers I have encountered in any racket sport, Ralph Hackbarth.

 Indoor, specialized PB facilities are relatively rare.
 Most community groups use gymnasia with all kinds of intersecting court markings – badminton, basketball, volleyball, pickleball etc – lining the wooden floors.
 Wood floors are kind of okay for PB; however, the ball can spin or skid unpredictably a lot more; window lighting can make it difficult, at times, to track the ball or determine if a ball landed inside or outside the court boundaries; and often, PB court baselines are quite close to the gym walls.
 We are very fortunate to have a superb, 8-court facility at the Greenhills Country Club (golf, tennis, and pickleball) located in Lambeth, a 15-minute commute from our home.
 Renovated in December 2022, here are the PB courts at Greenhills: